rloterh/NewsWeekClone/README.md

 ## Description
 The rubric of this project is to demonstrate the use of Twitter Booststrap and media queries to design fully responsive (adapting to different device screen sizes) web pages.
 [The News Week](https://www.newsweek.com/) is the model for this project.
-The specification for this project is a part of the Odin Project.
+The specification for this project is a part of [The Odin Project](https://www.theodinproject.com/).

 ## Library Directory 📙